FireHard Canada

 What's covered

-All WER-2 plus NC cladding to ground (or engineered equivalent), wildfire shutters, NC/FRT decking, fire-rated timber options for fencing and outbuildings.
-CNEL on neighbour-facing elevations: CNEL-2 measures overlap with WER-3 specs.
+NC cladding to ground (or engineered equivalent), wildfire shutters, NC/FRT decking, fire-rated timber options for fencing and outbuildings.
+CNEL on exposed wall zones (including own accessory buildings): CNEL-2 measures overlap with WER-3 specs.
 CNEL-3 adds sealed soffits with no vents, radiant heat barrier between properties, and fire-rated shutters on all facing openings.

 WER-4 DESIGN GUIDE